jagotu/BACIL/thesis_text/thesis_text.md

 Object fieldValue = ((StaticObject)object).getLocationsHolder().locationToObject(0);
 ```

-However, using this code results in an unoptimal dynamicity chain and uneffective partial evaluation:
+However, using this code results in a non-optimal dynamicity chain and ineffective partial evaluation:

 ![alt](dynamicity_case.drawio.svg)